 Because the files you delete and that are in the Recycle Bin just have their reference to them moved, but they are still on your hard drive.
 This means they still take up space.
 Unlike the trash function in email accounts, the Recycle Bin does not empty itself after a specific period of time.
 So every once in a while, when you are certain you don't need the deleted stuff anymore, you should empty it.

-As you can see from this tutorial, managing the Recycle Bin is pretty easy.
+As you can see from this tutorial, managing the Recycle Bin is pretty easy and, except some minor differences, things stay pretty much the same in Windows 7, 8 and 8.1.
 Using the Recycle Bin is also a safe way to make sure you can still recover data you deleted accidentally.
 So... keep using it and let us know if you have any questions or troubles when working with it.